-Husavik is a town located in Norðurþing municipality on Iceland's north coast, on the shores of Skjalfandi bay with a total of 2,180 inhabitants (2016 census).
-The most popular landmark of the town is its wooden church Husavikurkirkja, built 1907.
-Husavik is served by Husavik Airport.
+Husavik is a port town located on Iceland's northern coast, and on the shores of Skjalfandi bay.
+The town has population around 2,000.
+Its most popular landmark is the wooden church Husavikurkirkja (1907-built).
+The town is served by the Husavik Airport.

-According to the "Book of Settlement" (Landnámabók), Husavík was the first site in Iceland to be settled by Norse man.
-Swedish Viking Garðar Svavarsson stayed here for one winter sirca 870 A.D.
-When he left after a winter's stay in spring of 870, he left behind two slaves, a man and a woman, and a man named Nattfari, and they established a farm in Husavík.
-The name of the town is translated as "bay of houses", presumably referring to Garðar's homestead, that may have been the only houses in Iceland at the time.
+Husavík was Iceland's first Norse settlement.
+According to the Norse sagas, the Swedish Viking Gardar Svavarsson stayed here for one winter (in 870 AD).
+When he left in spring 870, he left behind two slaves (a man and a woman) who established a farm here.
+The town's name is translated as "bay of houses", presumably referring to the Viking's house - Iceland's only one at the time.

 Port Husavik cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Husavik, Iceland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.